ADHD & Women

 -

 Cognitive Behavioural Therapy (CBT) is one of the most effective approaches for women with ADHD.
-CBT helps challenge negative thought patterns and replace self-criticism with practical, empowering strategies.
+CBT for ADHD helps challenge negative thought patterns and replace self-criticism with practical, empowering strategies.
 Many women with ADHD struggle with perfectionism, procrastination, and emotional overwhelm; CBT provides tools to break tasks into manageable steps, manage time more effectively, and reduce anxiety.
 By learning to reframe ADHD symptoms in women as challenges rather than failures, CBT supports self-compassion and helps women build confidence in navigating daily responsibilities.

 -